MileHacker Logo

 Departure Timing

 No particular exit fees or taxes are levied when departing from Louisiana airports or land borders for U.S. Citizens.
-For international visitors, any departure taxes are typically included in the airline ticket price.
+For visitors from abroad, any departure taxes are typically included in the airline ticket price.

 Recommended Arrival Times